Burugagudem

-Vikram Nagar is a Division of Eluru Municipal Corporation in Eluru district of the Indian state of Andhra Pradesh.
-It is located in Eluru mandal of Eluru revenue division.
-The nearest train station is Eluru (EE) located at a distance of 6.6 KM.
+Borugagudem also spelled Burugu Gudem is a village in Eluru district of the Indian state of Andhra Pradesh.
+It is located in Pedapadu mandal of Eluru revenue division.
+The nearest train station is Bhadrachalam (BDCR) located at a distance of 31.2 KM.

 Demographics

 As of 2011 Census of India, Burugagudem had a population of 114.
 The total population constitute, 67 males and 77 females with a sex ratio of 1149 females per 1000 males.
 15 children are in the age group of 0–6 years with sex ratio of 667.
 The average literacy rate stands at 80.62%.